dshanske/syndication-links/readme.txt

 9. [Travis-CI](https://travis-ci.org) is used to actively test against various PHP versions

 == Changelog ==

+= Version 4.0.0 ( 2018-xx-xx )
+* Add support for syndicating posts using an interface to any arbitrary provider

 = Version 3.4.1 ( 2018-05-06 )
 * Refresh Simple Icons